I would like to try to explain, in a simple way, where the Japanese people came from.

 Much of present day Japanese cultures have their roots in the cultures of this period, for example :

-(a) The way to build a high-floor house is from hot and humid areas in the South.
-The climate of southern Japan is also hot and humid, and the main purpose of the house was to pass the wind beneath the floor and open the wall as much as possible keeping a house cool.
+The way to build a high-floor house comes from hot and humid areas in the South.
+The climate of southern Japan is also hot and humid.
+So the main purpose of the house was to pass the wind beneath the floor and open the window as big as possible keeping a house cool.

 There are still many high-floor houses (about 80 cm) in the countryside in Japan.
 When we ask guests to enter the house, we say “Please come up into the house”.